lafkpages/micro-editor-replit/README.md

 To exit Micro, press Ctrl+Q. Note that this will close the current pane, and only close Micro if this is the last open pane.
 You can also press Ctrl+E and type `quit` to do the same thing.

+## Running shell commands

+To access the shell, either use Ctrl+B to run a single command or open the shell tool on the bottom left of the Replit editor, and then quit Micro.
+Once it quits, you should have a normal Bash shell.